-Cotton is ubiquitous, part of the fabric of everyday life: you’re probably wearing some right now.
+Cotton is part of the fabric of everyday life: you’re probably wearing some right now.
 Around 100 million rural households are engaged in cotton production in more than 75 countries around the globe.

 Ninety percent of the world’s cotton farmers live in developing countries, which is where Fairtrade focuses its efforts.